Gaussian DP for Reporting Differential Privacy Guarantees in Machine Learning: Desiderata for Reporting Privacy

 Although there exist different approaches to compare privacy-preserving mechanisms ~\cite[see, e.g.,][]{chatzikokolakis2019comparing}, we use the recent approach by \citet{kaissis2024beyond} which establishes the equivalence between comparing mechanisms by their trade-off curve or privacy profile and the standard statistical notion of experiment comparison known as the Blackwell order~\cite{blackwell}.
 According to this approach, \cref{des:2} holds for the single-parameter definitions.
 In general, it does not hold for the two-parameter families---approximate DP and RDP---as it is possible to choose $(\varepsilon, \delta)$, $(\varepsilon', \delta')$ such that mechanism $M$ is neither uniformly more or less private than $M'$~\cite{kaissis2024beyond}.

-\desbox{des:3}{ The definition accurately represents privacy guarantees of common practical mechanisms with low regret. } The only information-theoretically complete representations of privacy guarantees for \emph{all} mechanisms are the full privacy profile $\delta(\varepsilon)$ and the trade-off curve $f$.
+\desbox{des:3}{ The definition accurately represents privacy guarantees of common practical mechanisms with low regret. } Out of the standard approaches, the only information-theoretically complete representations of privacy guarantees for \emph{all} mechanisms are the full privacy profile $\delta(\varepsilon)$ and the trade-off curve $f$.
 Unfortunately, these representations do not satisfy \cref{des:1}.
 If we want a compact representation, we must lose representational power for some mechanisms.
-This desideratum states that we should \emph{not} lose representational power for the most commonly deployed mechanisms in practice.
+This desideratum states that we should \emph{not} lose representational power for the commonly deployed mechanisms in practice.

 The trade-off curve associated with a single $(\varepsilon, \delta)$ pair does not approximate well many practical mechanisms in machine learning, as we demonstrate in \cref{fig:fig1} and \cref{sec:applicability-gdp}.
-R\'enyi-based definitions---RDP and zCDP---are known to not be able to precisely capture the trade-off curves~\cite{balle2020hypothesis,asoodehconversion, zhu2022optimalaccountingdifferentialprivacy}.
-We demonstrate this in \cref{fig:fig1}, where we show that the numerical accountants and GDP yield tighter characterizations than zCDP and the entire RDP curve $\varepsilon(t)$.
+R\'enyi-based definitions---RDP and zCDP---are also known to not be able to precisely capture the trade-off curves~\cite{balle2020hypothesis,asoodehconversion, zhu2022optimalaccountingdifferentialprivacy}.
+We demonstrate this in \cref{fig:fig1}(c), where we show that the numerical accountants and GDP yield tighter characterizations than zCDP and the entire RDP curve $\varepsilon(t)$.
 Thus, out of the parameterizations in \cref{sec:preliminaries}, only GDP and the profiles satisfy \cref{des:3}.